Teaching Resource Licence

 (a) “we” means The Reward Foundation, a Scottish Charitable Incorporated Organisation under the law of Scotland with charity number SCO44948.
 Our registered office is: The Melting Pot, 5 Rose Street, Edinburgh EH2 2PR, Scotland, United Kingdom. (and “us and “our” should be construed accordingly);

 (b) “you” means our customer or prospective customer under these Terms and Conditions (and “your” should be construed accordingly);

 (c) “course materials” means those course materials that are available for purchase or free download on our website;

 (d) “your course materials” means any such course materials that you have purchased or downloaded for free through our website.
 This includes any enhanced or upgraded version of the course materials that we may make available to you from time to time;

 (e) “Licence” has the meaning given in the preamble to this Licence; and

 (f) “Licenced Material” means the artistic or literary work, image, video or audio recording, database, and/or other material supplied to You by the Licensor for use under this Licence.
 Licensor means The Reward Foundation, a Scottish Charitable Incorporated Organisation under the law of Scotland with charity number SCO44948.
 Our registered office is: The Melting Pot, 5 Rose Street, Edinburgh EH2 2PR, Scotland, United Kingdom.

-(g) “Individual Licence” means the Licence purchased by a person for their own teaching use.
+(g) “Individual Licence” means the Licence purchased, or accepted on a free basis, by a person for their own teaching use.
 It is not transferrable to other people, to a school or institution.

-(h) “Multi-User Licence” is a Licence purchased by a school or other institution which can be made available for corporate use to deliver educational services.
+(h) “Multi-User Licence” is a Licence purchased, or accepted on a free basis, by a school or other institution which can be made available for corporate use to deliver educational services.